EndPointCorp/end-point-blog/2021/10/vue-graphql-integration-apollo-client.md

 }
 ```

 Running this mutation will cause the server to update the post with the specified `$id`.
-To run GraphQL mutations from your component, you can use the apollo mutate method:
+To run GraphQL mutations from your component, you can use the Apollo mutate method:

 ```javascript
 this.$apollo.mutate({